Course instructor

 That’s the bad news.
 The good news is that the math we need is (mostly) quite simple, some basic algebra and probability theory.
 When we need things that are more advanced, I’ll explain them in class.
 The other good news is that I expect you to have lost any familiarity you once had with genetics, algebra, and probability, so we’ll be doing almost everything from scratch.
 The last bit of good news is that I’ll try to emphasize how to apply the basic principles of population genetics, not the math involved in deriving those principles.

 I’ll be placing particular emphasis on using different computer packages for analysis and interpretation of data encountered in population genetics, and the problems and projects will involve using those packages.
-I can’t promise this for sure, but I think all of the packages we use will be implemented through the general purpose statistical package R. By the end of this semester, you’ll be moderately proficient in R, even if this is the first time you’ve ever used it.
-They will evaluate your ability to use the principles and methods of population genetics, not your ability to derive them.
+The lab exercises will evaluate your ability to use the principles and methods of population genetics, not your ability to derive them.

 Format